fncbook/fnc/book/ivp/rk.md

   \end{array}
 ```

-This formula is often called "the" fourth-order RK method---even though there are others---and we shall refer to it as RK4.
+This formula is often called "the" fourth-order RK method—even though there are others—and we shall refer to it as RK4.
 Written out, the recipe is

 ```{math}
   :label: rk4def